Water Weight Calculator

 1000 × 0.99802 = 998.02g - Convert grams to pounds

-To make things easier, and assuming you're after a rough estimate, you could use a straight density figure of 1g/ml.
-This assumes a water temperature of 39.2°F / 4.0°C.
+To make things easier, and assuming you require a rough estimate, you could use a straight density figure of 1g/ml.
+This assumes a water temperature of 39.2°F / 4.0°C. If you need help with your conversion, you can use our ml to grams conversion tool.

 The following water density figures are from the U.S. Department of the Interior, Bureau of Reclaimation, 1977, Ground Water Manual, from The Water Encyclopedia, Third Edition, Hydrologic Data and Internet Resources.
-They are sourced from the United States Geological Survey.
+2

 Water temp (°F / °C) | Density (g/ml) |